Dr Squatch Soap Review

 Shipping outside the US is done through USPS Priority Mail and shipping rates are calculated at checkout, with fees varying based on country and order size.
 Dr. Squatch ships to Canada, Great Britain, and Australia, where free shipping policies do not apply.
 Dr. Squatch does not cover any duties or tariffs.

-Our Dr Squatch Soap review discovered the Sudisfaction Guarantee: if you’re unhappy with your products within 30 days of your order, you’ll receive a full refund (this applies to all orders).
+While digging around for this Dr Squatch Soap review, I discovered the Sudisfaction Guarantee: if you’re unhappy with your products within 30 days of your order, you’ll receive a full refund (this applies to all orders).
 Dr. Squatch does not accept returns.

 Contact Dr Squatch